 Download an outline of the PharmD curriculum or the PharmD competency-based educational outcomes (CBEOs).

-Year M-PACT Curriculum Overview
+Year M-Pact Curriculum Overview

 Year 1 The first year of pharmacy school consists of intensive coursework in applied sciences (biochemistry, physical chemistry, cell and molecular biology, medicinal chemistry, anatomy and physiology of absorption, distribution, and elimination, microbiology, and immunology) and foundational pharmacy coursework (Pillars of Pharmacy, Person-Centered Care, Clinical Pharmacology, Foundations of Therapeutics, and U.S. Healthcare).
 You’ll participate in clinical skills labs and a seminar series that explores important and timely topics in pharmacy practice.
 After mastery of basic concepts, you’ll learn to apply your knowledge of pathophysiology and pharmacology to single-disease-state pharmacotherapy.
 You’ll participate in immersive pharmacy practice-related activities throughout the fall and spring semesters to experience and start developing your professional identity.
 You’ll participate in a three-week community-based experiential rotation during the summer after the first year.

-Year 2 The second rigorous year of the M-PACT curriculum continues with the Clinical Pharmacology and Foundations of Therapeutics series that emphasizes therapeutic decision making, as well as infectious disease, pharmacokinetics, drug product formulation, management and leadership, and weekly clinical skills training.
+Year 2 The second rigorous year of the M-Pact curriculum continues with the Clinical Pharmacology and Foundations of Therapeutics series that emphasizes therapeutic decision making, as well as infectious disease, pharmacokinetics, drug product formulation, management and leadership, and weekly clinical skills training.
 During the school year, you’ll participate in immersive introductory pharmacy practice experiences in preparation for a three-week rotation in quality and safety in the health-system pharmacy setting, to be completed during the summer following the second year.

-Year 3 The third year of the M-PACT curriculum challenges you with concepts of pharmacotherapy of multiple disease states during the Applied Therapeutics series.
+Year 3 The third year of the M-Pact curriculum challenges you with concepts of pharmacotherapy of multiple disease states during the Applied Therapeutics series.
 Pharmacokinetics, Population and Public Health, Critical Appraisal of Pharmaceutical Evidence, and Pharmacy Law are also emphasized, and weekly clinical skills training continues.
 There are many paths for you to explore personal areas of interest through a wide variety of electives and dual degrees.
 You’ll begin advanced pharmacy practice experiential rotations during the summer following the third year.

 Year 4 Upon completion of didactic requirements, you’ll be are off-campus during the entire fourth year for advanced pharmacy practice experiences, including required community, health-system, acute care, and ambulatory care rotations, as well as patient care and non-patient care elective experiences.
 Individual learning and mentoring take place through interaction with and supervision by qualified pharmacist preceptors.
-As a graduate of the M-PACT curriculum, you’ll have successfully developed the competencies, professional judgment, and habits of lifelong learning of an independent pharmacy practitioner.
+As a graduate of the M-Pact curriculum, you’ll have successfully developed the competencies, professional judgment, and habits of lifelong learning of an independent pharmacy practitioner.

 Back to Top